kreuzwerker/terraform-provider-docker/docs/resources/image.md

 -> **Note**: The buildx feature is currently in preview and may have some quirks.
 Known issues: Setting `ulimits` will not work.

-The `build` argument uses the legacy docker builder.
 If you want to use a buildx builder, you need to set the `builder` argument.
 For the default buildx builder, you can set the `builder` argument to `default`.
 For a custom buildx builder, you can set the `builder` argument to the name of the builder.
 You can find the name of the builder by running `docker buildx ls`.

 The single platform build result is automatically loaded to `docker images`.